SystemsApproach/ops/provision.rst

 sequence of API calls is a proven way to overcome that problem.

-We conclude the discussion by drawing attention to the fact that while we now have a declarative specification for our cloud infrastructure, which we refer to as the *Aether Platform*, these specification files are yet another software artifact that we check into the Config Repo.
+We conclude by drawing attention to the fact that while we now have a declarative specification for our cloud infrastructure, which we refer to as the *Aether Platform*, these specification files are yet another software artifact that we check into the Config Repo.
 This is what we mean by Infrastructure-as-Code: infrastructure specifications are checked into a repo and version-controlled like any other code.
 This repo, in turn, feeds the lifecycle management pipeline described in the next chapter.
 The physical provisioning steps described in Section 3.1 happen "outside" the pipeline (which is why we don't just fold resource provisioning into Lifecycle Management), but it is fair to think of resource provisioning as "Stage 0" of lifecycle management.

 3.3 Platform Definition
 ------------------------